 Old Timbers Lodge

-Old Timbers Lodge is located in the northern end of the Big Oaks National Wildlife Refuge near Madison, Indiana.
+Old Timbers Lodge is located in the northeastern end of the Refuge.
 The lodge sits at the top of a 90-foot limestone bluff and is the largest structure within the refuge boundaries.
 It reflects the dream of Alexander Thomson, a Cincinnati industrialist and conservationist.

-Old Timbers was a unique structure when completed by the Alexander Thomson family in 1932.
-After the Army established the 55,000+ acre proving grounds, it removed almost every structure and remnant of the communities and people who lived there.
-Old Timbers is the only residence that remains, a symbol of the sacrifices endured by those forced to leave.
-Its past use by the Army and civilian staff as a recreational facility became its new purpose, and generations of local people have significant memories of gatherings, receptions, and other social events at the Lodge.
+Old Timbers is the only non damaged residence that remains; a symbol of the sacrifices endured by those forced to leave.
+It has become an place for gatherings, receptions, social events, history, and remembering.
+Visitors often tell staff of their memories of the lodge before being evicted from their homes.
 Since then, it has been difficult for many to use or visit the lodge.
 Modern building codes, handicapped-access constraints, and sanitary issues are additional reasons that the lodge, as it now stands, sees infrequent use.

 The Fish and Wildlife Service appreciates the unique historic and cultural attributes of the lodge, but their charter does not include the personnel or funds to operate this facility.
 All parties agree that Old Timbers is a precious asset, and its position on the National Register of Historic Places confirms this; however, no government agency provides funding to provide the attention Old Timbers Lodge requires and deserves.
 Members of BOCS wish to provide a solution to this problem.

-As non-profit entity the Big Oaks Conservation Society is able to seek funds for the Lodge in hopes to preserve this landmark for future generations.
+As a non-profit entity, Big Oaks Conservation Society is able to seek funds for the Lodge in hopes to preserve this landmark for future generations.
 Please contact BOCS if you would like to help.